zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec05.md

 * Zone: "algo-reserved-255.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 255.

+### ALGO-RESERVED-4
+The DNSKEY algo is 4

+* Zone: "algo-reserved-4.dnssec05.xa."
+  * The algorithm of the DNSKEY in the response is 4.

-### ALGO-UNASSIGNED-20
+### ALGO-RESERVED-9
-The DNSKEY algo is 20
+The DNSKEY algo is 9

-* Zone: "algo-unassigned-17.dnssec05.xa."
+* Zone: "algo-reserved-9.dnssec05.xa."
-  * The algorithm of the DNSKEY in the response is 17.
+  * The algorithm of the DNSKEY in the response is 9.

 ### ALGO-UNASSIGNED-122
 The DNSKEY algo is 122